Fast Facts: Do Drunk Drivers Get Arrested Every Time?

 Criminal Penalties

-First-time offenders typically face fines, license suspension, and possible jail time.
-Repeat offenders encounter escalating penalties including mandatory prison sentences and permanent license revocation.
+First-time offenders may face fines, license suspension, and possible jail time.
+Repeat offenders may face increased penalties depending on prior history and case circumstances.

 Final Take: Why Drunk Drivers Get Arrested Consistently